SmritiGrg/FYP-FoodiesArchive/database/README.md

 9. ### Payment
     - **Properties:**
         - Payment process is initiated when users want to post their own foods.
-        - Payment contains payment_id, user_id, amount, payment_method, status, and created_at.
+        - Payment contains payment_id, user_id, amount_paid, khalti_transaction_id, status, created_at and updated_at.
-        - Payment can be done using esewa or khalti.
+        - Payment can be done using khalti.
     - **Uniqueness:**
         - payment_id
     - **Mandatory & Optional:**